Hi-Media/reST-test/doc/Chap5-RedirectPages.rst

 ===================== 	===============================================================================================================================================================================================================================
 Accept page				Page to redirect your customer if transaction was successful.
 Decline page			Page to redirect your customer if transaction was refused.
-Pending page			Page to redirect your customer if transaction is pending[1].
+Pending page			Page to redirect your customer if transaction is pending[#1]_.
 Cancel page				Page to redirect your customer if transaction was cancelled.
 Exception page			Page to which the customer's browser is redirected after a system failure or when the payment gateway is temporarily unavailable.
 If page is not defined, the default page for exceptions is displayed by the payment gateway.
 =====================  	===============================================================================================================================================================================================================================

-..[1]
-Please refer to Appendix B Payment status definitions
 -------------------
 Feedback Parameters
 -------------------

 Description
   Select this option if you want that HiPay TPP send back the transaction parameters to your redirect pages for further processing within your own website.

 Procedure
   To activate this option you MUST specify at least an *Accept Page* URL.
   Sent parameters are included in your redirect pages on HTTP GET.